opensafely/disparities-comparison/README.md

 - Maternal characteristics (for maternally linked infants)

 Scripts are separate for the various models due to computational time, where possible these scripts are sourced within a _master_ script which allows for one action to run several model scripts.

+## Licences
+As standard, research projects have a MIT license.